Ohkthx/uo_patcher-py/README.md

 + Extracts the updated files from their packaging (ZIP Archive)
 + Replaces old Ultima Files with the new patched files.
 + Uses threads to leverage the bandwidth throttle of the remote repository.
-+ *NEW*: Creates configuration file on first launch.
++ Configuration file to make custom modifications!
-+ *NEW*: Uses Ultima Online directory in configuration file for updating.
++ Uses Ultima Online directory in configuration file for updating.
 Otherwise attempts to use from pre-defined list.
-+ *NEW*: Stores location of configuraton file (config.ini) <-- Do no modify please.
-+ *NEW*: After and update: Stores precomputed hashes of downloaded (now local) files so it cuts down on future downloading time.
-+ *NEW*: Uses XML in configuration file for downloads.
++ Uses XML in configuration file for downloads.
 If it is not present, it uses a predefined in the script.
++ Saves hashes to increase speed on next run.
++ *NEW*: Checks for Updates to the patcher, prompts if update is found.

 ##### Versions:
 + v1.0-alpha (Dec  9th, 2015) - Although it's been usable for a few days now, version 1 is identified as v1 due to being the first single-packaged executable usabled by Microsoft Windows users.
++ v1.1-beta  (Dec 10th, 2015) - Much more stable client than alpha.
+More Error handling, self-updating patcher abilities, and minor issues resolved.
+Windows and Linux compatible.

 ##### Dev notes:
 + [ X ] URL parsing. *URL library